sarrost/dotfiles/README.md

 Feel free to contact me at `herbert@magaya.co.za` if you have any questions or something isn't working properly for you.

-Also feel free to use the Issues board if something is broken or confusing.
+Also feel free to use the issues board if something is broken or confusing.
 Have a nice day :^)